Oh Se-hoon: Seoul City Water Project

+Although most Seoul residents choose to drink bottled mineral water, it has been reported that Oh not only vouches for, but drinks the city tap water.
+Encouraging Seoul residents to drink tap water and reduce dependence on bottled water, as well as publicizing the cleanliness of Seoul tap-water, has been a pet project for Oh.
+From 2006 to 2011, Oh announced that he would make Seoul a city of water, and carried out the Han River Renaissance project to build riverside bike paths and Sebitseom floating islands on the southern bank of the Han by Banpo Bridge.
+Because he had initiated so much water-related initiatives, when severe floods occurred in 2011, 2022 and 2023, he was criticized with a nickname of Oseidon, a combination of his name and Poseidon.

 Post first mayoralty

 In 2012, Oh spent time in London, United Kingdom as a fellow in the Faculty of Social Science & Public Policy at King's College London, focusing on major cities around the world and seeking ways to create jobs and help promote economic growth.

-In the 2020 legislative election at the Gwangjin District, he lost to Ko Min-jung, a political newcomer.
+Oh attempted to return to elected office in the 2016 South Korean legislative election, but his campaign was unsuccessful.
+In the 2020 legislative election, he ran in the Gwangjin District but was defeated by political newcomer Ko Min-jung.

+Despite his electoral defeats, Oh remained a potential contender for the 2022 South Korean presidential election.
+In July 2020, he unveiled a series of housing and welfare policy proposals, including a "real estate trifecta" comprising a price cap on new apartments, the disclosure of construction costs, and a post-construction sales system.
+He also called for the large-scale supply of "half-price apartments" in Seoul and the easing of regulations on reconstruction and redevelopment.

 Second mayoralty (2021–present)

-In 2021, he won the People Power Party primaries to become the party candidate for the Seoul mayoral by-election.
-He later won the election, defeating Democratic Party nominee Park Young-sun with 57.5 percent of the votes.
+In 2021, Oh won the People Power Party primary to become the party candidate for the Seoul mayoral by-election.
+He later won the election, defeating Democratic Party nominee Park Young-sun with 57.5 percent of the vote.

-He began his third term on 8 April 2021.
+Oh began his third term on 8 April 2021.
+During the 2022 South Korean local elections, Oh secured his fourth term.
 In September 2023, Oh met with the mayor of New York City, Eric Adams in Manhattan, to deepen the cultural and economic ties between Seoul and New York City.
 This was his first official trip representing Seoul on the sidelines of the United Nations General Assembly meeting.